lcdsantos/menuspy/README.md

 `MenuSpy` will be available in the global scope.

-Or install with NPM and require as a module
+Or install via NPM/Yarn and require as a module

 ```
 npm install menuspy